jackjliew/ai-openscale/getting-started.md

     ![Select database](images/gs-set-lite-db.png)

-  **NOTE**: See more complete details about each of these options in the [Specify your database](/docs/services/ai-openscale/connect-db.html) topic.
+  See more complete details about each of these options in the [Specify your database](/docs/services/ai-openscale/connect-db.html) topic.
+  {: note}

 - Review the summary data and cick **Save**.
 Confirm and, when prompted, click the **Continue with Configuration** button.